Lactococcus lactis

 Lactococcus lactis is of crucial importance for manufacturing dairy products, such as buttermilk and cheeses.
 When L. lactis ssp. lactis is added to milk, the bacterium uses enzymes to produce energy molecules (ATP), from lactose.
 The byproduct of ATP energy production is lactic acid.
 The lactic acid produced by the bacterium curdles the milk, which then separates to form curds that are used to produce cheese.
 Other uses that have been reported for this bacterium include the production of pickled vegetables, beer or wine, some breads, and other fermented foodstuffs like soymilk kefir, buttermilk, and others.
 L. lactis is one of the best characterized low GC Gram positive bacteria with detailed knowledge on genetics, metabolism and biodiversity.

 L. lactis is mainly isolated from either the dairy environment, or plant material.
-Dairy isolates are suggested to have evolved from plant isolates through a process in which genes without benefit in the rich milk were lost, or down-regulated.
-This process, also called genome erosion or reductive evolution is also described in several other lactic acid bacteria.
+Dairy isolates are suggested to have evolved from plant isolates through a process in which genes without benefit in the rich milk were lost or downregulated.
+This process, called genome erosion or reductive evolution, has been described in several other lactic acid bacteria.
 The proposed transition from the plant to the dairy environment was reproduced in the laboratory through experimental evolution of a plant isolate that was cultivated in milk for a prolonged period.
-Consistent with the results from comparative genomics (see references above) this resulted in L. lactis losing or down-regulating genes which are dispensable in milk and the up-regulation of peptide transport.
+Consistent with the results from comparative genomics (see references above), this resulted in L. lactis losing or downregulating genes that are dispensable in milk and the upregulation of peptide transport.

 Hundreds of novel small RNAs were identified by Meulen et al. in the genome of L. lactis MG1363.
-One of them: LLnc147, was shown to be involved in carbon uptake and metabolism.
+One of them, LLnc147, was shown to be involved in carbon uptake and metabolism.

 Cheese production

 L. lactis subsp. lactis (formerly Streptococcus lactis) is used in the early stages for the production of many cheeses, including brie, camembert, Cheddar, Colby, Gruyère, Parmesan, and Roquefort.
+The use of L. lactis in dairy factories is not without issues.
+Bacteriophages specific to L. lactis cause significant economic losses each year by preventing the bacteria from fully metabolizing the milk substrate.
+Several epidemiologic studies showed the phages mainly responsible for these losses are from the species 936, c2, and P335 (all from the family Siphoviridae).

 The state Assembly of Wisconsin, also the number one cheese-producing state in the United States, voted in 2010 to name this bacterium as the official state microbe; it would have been the first and only such designation by a state legislature in the nation, however the legislation was not adopted by the Senate.
 The legislation was introduced in November 2009 as Assembly Bill 556 by Representatives Hebl, Vruwink, Williams, Pasch, Danou, and Fields; it was cosponsored by Senator Taylor.
 The bill passed the Assembly on May 15, 2010, and was dropped by the Senate on April 28.

-The use of L. lactis in dairy factories is not without issues.
-Bacteriophages specific to L. lactis cause significant economic losses each year by preventing the bacteria from fully metabolizing the milk substrate.
-Several epidemiologic studies showed the phages mainly responsible for these losses are from the species 936, c2, and P335 (all from the family Siphoviridae).